ibm-cloud-architecture/refarch-privatecloud/CloudFoundryInstall/InstallCloudFoundryOnPrem.md

   * **|tee launch.log 2>&1:** Copy everything from stdout and stderr to a file named launch.log in the current directory for later troubleshooting as needed.

 2. Configure your deployment
-  * Copy the text below into a file called uiconfig-csplab.yml
+  * **NOTE:** The JSON configuration file is no longer supported.
+Even though you see a uiconfig.json file in the data artifacts for the installation, do not use it.
+Only YAML is supported.
+  * Copy the content below or the content from the KC into a file that will be used for defining the CF configuration.
+You can use uiconfig.yml for the file name, or some name that is more meaningful to the particular deployment.
   * The same YAML content is available in the ICP/CF Knowledge Center section, [Installing IBM Cloud Private Cloud Foundry](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/cloud_foundry/installing/install_cf.html)
   * NOTE: The YAML content in the KC is missing the `address_range` attribute.